Coliseum faces competition from Belmont arena

 The Islanders were informed Tuesday that the state selected its bid to build a new arena that would host 150 events annually at the state-run park, according to sources familiar with the situation.

-Victor Matheson, a sports economist with the College of the Holy Cross in Worcester, Massachusetts said the two arenas will aggressively compete with each other for concerts and shows, splitting available dates and reducing the amount they can charge if they had the market to themselves.
+Victor Matheson, a sports economist with the College of the Holy Cross in Worcester, Massachusetts, said the two arenas will aggressively compete with each other for concerts and shows, splitting available dates and reducing the amount they could charge if they had the market to themselves.

-The Coliseum re-opened in April after an 18-month $160 million renovation.
-Plans for an adjacent retail and entertainment center have been tied up in litigation while a proposed bio-tech center next to the arena has failed to materialize.
+The Coliseum reopened in April after an 18-month, $160 million renovation.
+Plans for an adjacent retail and entertainment center have been tied up in litigation, and a proposed biotech center next to the arena has failed to materialize.

-With construction of Belmont expected to take two years, county officials have said recently that they hope the arena can build a loyal following that will allow it to withstand the competition.
+With construction at Belmont expected to take two years, county officials have said recently that they hope the arena can build a loyal following that will allow it to withstand the competition.

-But Joel Maxcy, vice president of the International Association of Sports Economists, which analyzes sports financing, said arenas already tend to be underutilized, sitting empty for 150 days per year.
+But Joel Maxcy, vice president of the International Association of Sports Economists, which analyzes sports financing, said arenas already tend to be underutilized, sitting empty for 150 days a year.

 “To me it would be very difficult for two similar arenas, hosting similar type events, to coexist in such close proximity,” he said.
 “There are only so many sport and entertainment events that can be supported by the region.”